Chew/TARDIS-Docs/docs/contents.md

 [Change log](change-log) — A list of all the stuff that has been added and fixed since release.

 [TARDIS Java Docs](http://thenosefairy.duckdns.org/TARDIS_java_docs/index.html) — Get the low down on the code

-[Minecraft name generator](name-generator) — Currently a work in progress, but give a whirl anyway!

 [Spigot/Paper plugin starter](http://thenosefairy.duckdns.org/plugin_starter.php) — Generate the required files to start writing a Spigot/Paper plugin using Maven and your preferred Java IDE.
 The TARDIS plugin is coded using [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/).